home-assistant/companion.home-assistant/docs/notifications/commands.md

             group: "EXTRA_CONFIG_JSON:%7B%22push%22%3A%7B%22set%22%3A%7B%22widgetCustom0._.config.upper_text%22%3A%22Hi%22%7D%7D%7D:urlencoded"
 ```

-<span class='beta'>BETA</span> Similarly to using urlencoding, you can add specific types to your intent extra.
+Similarly to using urlencoding, you can add specific types to your intent extra.
 Your values will then be converted according to the type you specified.
 Make sure the type conversion is possible/meaningful.

 Currently supported types are: